 Victorian verandas and an artistic hub

 Sit under the Victorian verandas around Errol Street for convivial brunches and afternoon drinks.
 Try Auction Rooms, Agraba, Rubicon, Rrose, Sosta and Grigons & Orr Corner Store.
-For a more filling feast, make a booking at the Courthouse, Libertine, Royal Park Hotel or the Crimean.
+For a feast, make a booking at the Courthouse or Sosta Cucina, and for a summery courtyard tipple, vie for a spot out back at the Town Hall Hotel.

-Follow the tick-tock of the grand clock to the former North Melbourne Town Hall, now known as Arts House, a thriving performing arts space (and hub for the Melbourne Fringe Festival) along with nearby Meat Market.
+Follow the tick-tock of the grand clock to the former North Melbourne Town Hall, now known as Arts House, a thriving performing arts space and hub for the Melbourne Fringe Festival along with the nearby Meat Market.
 Explore the changing exhibitions at Gallerysmith.

 Celebrate at the Spring Fling